drupalcommerce/commerce-docs/user/pages/01.introduction/01.contribute/docs.md

 **Getting feedback**

-To get the feedback on your pull request you need to ask somebody to review it.
-And [Drupal Slack] member are ready to review the pull requests for you.
+To get the feedback on your pull request you need to ask somebody to review it, and [Drupal Slack] members are ready to review the pull requests for you.
 But first you will need an invite, you can get invite by submitting your email id here.

-In the above image, pull request was reviewed by reviewer and some changes are suggested.
+In the above image, a pull request was reviewed by reviewer and some changes are suggested.
 So we will make the suggested changes and push the changes.

 ```bash
 # Change the desired files.